Drwin228/blog-2021-07/about.md

 Learning Objectives
 This module will be addressing the following learning objectives:

--Getting to Know one another
+- Getting to Know one another
--Familiarizing the D2l Website
+- Familiarizing the D2l Website
--Registration MyMathLab
+- Registration MyMathLab
-C-lass expectation and responsibility
+- Class expectation and responsibility

 ## Other thoughts